pypy/pypy.org/posts/2022/10/toy-optimizer-virtuals.rst

 In the previous_ blog post of this series I showed the complete code for writing a toy one-pass optimizer that does constant folding, common subexpression elimination and strength reduction.
-All those optimizations are in some way relatively straightforward in this really minimal form.
-So in this second post, I want to use allocation removal as a more interesting optimization pass.
+In this second post, I want to use allocation removal as a more advanced optimization pass.
 The basic optimization framework is the same, we will use the same datastructures for intermediate representation and also keep using the same union find data structure to store equivalences between IR operations.
 Here's